YoannAnselmetti/Pop-Con/README.md

                         Output directory path.
 (Default: ./) -hf WRITE_HETEROZYGOSITY_FILE, --heterozygosity_file WRITE_HETEROZYGOSITY_FILE
-                        Boolean to set if the heterozygosity files (summarizing VCF file for each combination of read coverage and MARF filtering) have to be written or not.
-File used by script
+                        Boolean to set if the heterozygosity files (summarizing VCF file for each combination of MRCt and MARF filtering) have to be written or not.
+(Default:
-                        "scripts/plot_SFS_geneotype_profiles.py" to plot SFS
+                        False)
-                        without re-parsing VCF file.
-(Default: True) -sep SEP, --separator SEP
+  -sep SEP, --separator SEP
                         Separator used in genotype profiles.
 (Default: ",") -max MAX_PROFILES, --max_profiles MAX_PROFILES